 TWA accepted the basic design and ordered 20, with more powerful engines and seating for 14 passengers, as DC-2s.
 The design impressed a number of American and European airlines and further orders followed.
 Those for European customers KLM, LOT, Swissair, CLS and LAPE were assembled by Fokker in the Netherlands after that company bought a licence from Douglas.
 Airspeed Ltd. took a similar licence for DC-2s to be delivered in Britain and assigned the company designation Airspeed AS.23, but although a registration for one aircraft was reserved none were actually delivered.
 Another licence was taken by the Nakajima Aircraft Company in Japan; unlike Fokker and Airspeed, Nakajima built five aircraft as well as assembling at least one Douglas-built aircraft.

-A total of 130 Civil DC-2s were built with another 62 for the United States military.
+A total of 130 civil DC-2s were built with another 62 for the United States military.
 In 1935, Don Douglas stated in an article, that the DC-2 cost approximately $80,000 per aircraft, if mass produced.
-Although overshadowed by its ubiquitous successor, it was the DC-2 that first showed that passenger air travel could be comfortable, safe and reliable.
+Although overshadowed by its ubiquitous successor the DC-3, it was the DC-2 that first showed that passenger air travel could be comfortable, safe and reliable.

 First Flight: May 11, 1934